synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 This is because most SNAP NV Parameter changes *only take effect at system startup*.
 Changes to those parameters are ignored by running code.

-Why doesn"t the core firmware monitor those parameters for changes **all of the time**?
+Why doesn't the core firmware monitor those parameters for changes **all of the time**?

 Because we wanted to free up code space for more important functions.